AR, Architecture, Business, Culture, Design, Industry News, News and Updates, VR, Your Business + Virtual Reality

 The most important VR trends aren’t about technology or complicated gadgets – they’re about storytelling.
 We recommend to all our clients who are looking to get started that they pick a target project – a pitch or presentation that’s upcoming, and use it as an area of focus to implement VR.
 One Oculus Go headset and a few software seats on Yulio will have you up and running for your presentation in no time.
 The key is to quit waiting for perfection….but rather to pick something simple and start your learning process.

 Our advice?
 Don’t be alarmed.
 Fortunately, it’s not too late to get in on the VR game.
 It is, however, high time to get started.
-For the perfect way to get yourself up to speed on VR trends, try our Yulio 5-day course and wow your colleagues with this pre-packed presentation full of our VR research on the state of the industry.
+For the perfect way to get yourself up to speed on virtual reality trends, try our Yulio 5-day course and wow your colleagues with this pre-packed presentation full of our VR research on the state of the industry.